SamuSander/FunctionalLocalizersJsPsych/README.md

 Browser-based (jsPsych) implementations of two widely used fMRI localizers:

-* **Speeded Language Localizer (reading-based)** – a ~3.5‑minute task that robustly identifies the language network (Sentences > Nonwords), adapted from materials by Tuckute, Scott, Sathe, and Fedorenko.
+* **Speeded Language Localizer (reading-based)** – a ~3.5‑minute task that robustly identifies the language network (Sentences > Nonwords), adapted from materials by Tuckute, Lee, Sathe, and Fedorenko.
 * **Multiple-Demand (MD) Network Localizer** – a spatial working‑memory task with easy vs. hard conditions that identifies the domain‑general MD system.

 This repository includes runnable HTML files, JavaScript code, and short demo videos for each task.